 Fair Trade is a good tool for Sustainable Development.
 The 10 principles for Fair Trade reflects the ecological-social-economic aspects of Sustainable Development.
 Crafts can meet high ecological criteria e.g. materials and production, high social standards e.g. gender equality, high economic standards e.g. value added.
 Madagascar has one of the world’s highest percentage of extreme poverty (77,4 %).
 At the same time, it has a rich and unique flora and fauna to preserve.
 Madagascar is one of the world’s “biodiversity hotspots”.
 In this context, Fair Trade crafts stands out as an exceptionally good choice.

-Sustainable Development Goal number 1: No poverty In its report “Poverty and Shared Prosperity 2020” the World Bank writes that the number of people living in extreme poverty (below the International Poverty Line USD 1,9 a day) decreased from 1.9 billion in 1990 to 741 million in 2015 and further to 689 million 2017.
+Global Sustainable Development - demands engagement for global fairness In its report “Poverty and Shared Prosperity 2020” the World Bank writes that the number of people living in extreme poverty (below the International Poverty Line USD 1,9 a day) decreased from 1.9 billion in 1990 to 741 million in 2015 and further to 689 million 2017.
 Yet the number of people living in extreme poverty remains unacceptably high and there are several reasons to believe that the SDG target of reducing the share of people living in extreme poverty to below 3 % by 2030 will not be achieved.
 In fact, the number of people living in extreme poverty in Sub-Saharan Africa rose from 284 million in 1990 to 431 million in 2017.
 Extreme poverty rate remains on average above 40 % in the region.
 Madagascar is the country in the world that, according to the report and also World Bank's Poverty data 2020, has the largest share (77.4%) of the population in extreme poverty.
+In its report "Country Private Sector Diagnostic: Creating Markets in Madagascar for Inclusive Growth" presented 7th of December 2021, the World Bank Group notes that the covid-19 crisis has taken a heavy toll on Madagascar's economy.
+The crisis has hit the vast majority (94%) working in the informal sector the hardest, but has also led to unemployment in the apparel industry and tourism.
+In addition, the rural population (which makes up 80% of the country's population) is increasingly affected by climate change - related natural disasters: droughts, cyclones, floods.
+2021 is the fourth year of drought and increasingly severe famine in southern Madagascar.
+As a result of these crises, extreme poverty in Madagascar is estimated to have increased to 79.7% of the population by 2020.

 At the same time, Madagascar has one of the richest and most unique flora and fauna in the world to preserve.
 Madagascar is, together with the smaller surrounding islands, one of the world’s “biodiversity hotspots”.
 Here below some figures to describe an immeasurable great value.